WojcioTrue/particle_background/README.md

 	<div id="animation"></div>
 **e.g. with changed default values**

-Here element will be generated with:
+Here particle will be generated with:
 - margin-left with value between 0px and 100px
 - minimal height of 4px
 - maximum height of 15px